Maren Morris Stuns In Cleavage-Baring Dress With High Slit In Latest Instagram Photo

 The dress was color-blocked with segments of orange, yellow, and purple.
 It had cut-outs that showed off generous portions of her tanned torso, and it featured a plunging neckline that put her cleavage on display.
 The eye-catching ensemble was also embellished with three metallic suns; two of the ornaments were positioned underneath her bust, and the third was placed right above the slit in her skirt.

-Fans of the Highwomen member made sure to let her know just how highly they thought of her look, responding to her photo with plenty of fire and heart-eye emojis.
+Fans of the Highwomen member made sure to let her know just how highly they thought of her look, responding to her photo with plenty of fire and heart-eye emoji.
 Maren’s 1.2 million followers also pressed the like button almost 33,000 times over the course of three hours.

 “Maren you are absolutely breathtaking and so beautiful and sexy!” read one reaction to her photo.